ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-lifecycle/introduction.md

 ## Your turn! 🚀

-There are many versions of the Data Science Lifecycle, where each step may have different names and number of stages but will contain the same processes mentioned within this lesson.
+There are many versions of the Data Science Lifecycle, where each step may have different names and numbers of stages but will contain the same processes mentioned within this lesson.

 Explore the [Team Data Science Process lifecycle](https://docs.microsoft.com/en-us/azure/architecture/data-science-process/lifecycle) and the [Cross-industry standard process for data mining](https://www.datascience-pm.com/crisp-dm-2/).
 Name 3 similarities and differences between the two.